About the Chancellor

 Prior to his career in public life, Mr. Wilson worked in investment banking and was charged with various responsibilities in corporate, government and international finance.
 He was also director of several companies, including BP p.l.c. and Manulife Financial.

 Mr. Wilson has been active in a number of professional and community organizations, including the Centre for Addiction and Mental Health, the Canadian Cancer Society, the Canadian Council for Public-Private Partnerships, and the Canadian Coalition for Good Governance.
 He was instrumental in establishing the Cameron Parker Holcombe Wilson Chair in Depression Studies at the University of Toronto.
 Currently he is Vice Chair of the Canadian Institutes of Health Research and Honorary Chair of Brain Canada.
+On April 8, 2015, he was appointed Chair of the Mental Health Commission of Canada.

 He has received numerous awards for his work in these fields, including honours from the Conference Board of Canada, Canada’s Public Policy Forum, the Canadian Association of Former Parliamentarians, and the Rotman School of Management.
 Mr. Wilson is a Companion of the Order of Canada and holds honorary degrees from the University of Toronto, Trinity College at the University of Toronto, York University, the University of Calgary, and the Royal Military College of Canada.
 An alumnus of Trinity College at U of T, he graduated with a Bachelor of Commerce degree in 1959.